 You need to also acknowledge to yourself, is this really a priority in your life right now?
 If it isn’t, then don’t stress yourself trying to make it one.
 Maybe this isn’t the right time for you to be thinking about getting in great shape.

 - Don’t take friends diet advice

 This kind of goes back to not following your friends lead when it comes to training.
 Nutrition can be confusing, and social media does everything it can to manipulate these mixed messages.
 So, let me put it to you this way.
 Would an athlete or someone with a physique you aspire to would do a juice cleanse, or detox diet?

 So why would you follow a friend’s advice on a diet when it won’t be productive to your training.
 Too few calories and low-calorie diets will just leave you feeling tired, lethargic and unenthusiastic to train effectively.
 Slowing your progress to a grinding halt.
 You’ll need to fuel yourself correctly to get the best results, and this comes with a healthy balance of macronutrients and a calorie goal that will help you feel energised while still losing body fat.
 This can come with guidance from someone with experience, and this is one of the most important aspects of any consultation I have with people.
 Anyone who I have helped learn about the correct nutrition to train effectively and feel great, has said that its completely changed their perspective on food.
 And I intend to do the same for you.

 If you want to stay as you are, then keep doing what you’re doing.
 But if you want to step up and make a positive change to your health and fitness, and get the physique you’ve always wanted, then take the above comments on board and start implementing them into your life.

-You can book a free consultation with me by contacting me firstname.lastname@example.org and setting up a video meeting to discuss and determine what direction would be best for you.
+You can book a free consultation with me by contacting me email@example.com and lets have a chat.